 The iron ore facilities are all in Kryvyi Rih, around 450 kilometres from the Group's main steelmaking facilities.
 As at 31 December 2015, we had long-life proven and probable iron ore reserves in Ukraine of 1,383 million tonnes1.
-On the same date, our self-sufficiency in iron ore was over 300%2. total coal reserves equalled 508 million tonnes, while its self-sufficiency in coal was 48%3.
+On the same date, our self-sufficiency in iron ore was over 300%2.

+Our main coking coal facilities are Krasnodon Coal, in Ukraine, and United Coal, in the US.
+As at 31 December 2015, the Group's unaudited total coal reserves equalled 508 million tonnes, while its self-sufficiency in coal was 48%3.
 Metinvest covers its remaining coal needs through purchases from third parties.